 Members pay subscriptions to cover the costs of running the choir.
 These include the hire of rehearsal space, musical director fees, sheet music, insurance and membership of other organisations.
 Subscription rates on a sliding scale are £70 (waged), £40 (low waged) and £12 (unwaged), payable three times a year at the start of each term.
 It is also possible to pay half a term at a time.
 We sometimes charge other organisations for our performances.
 Bookings can be arranged by contacting Veronica on 0116 2703143.

 Red Leicester operates democratically, with a Management Committee, a Repertoire Meeting, and an Annual General Meeting.
 Meetings are open to all members and minutes are always available.
 We have a constitution, which is available on request.

 How do I join Red Leicester?

 Red Leicester welcomes new members who want to sing and who share our ethos.
 People thinking of joining the choir are welcome to come along to one of our regular rehearsals (see ‘When and where do we meet?’ above) at any time of the year (please remember that we only normally meet during Leicester school term times though!)

-If you think you would like to sing songs of struggle, protest and change, to meet like-minded people and to have some fun, then please come along and join in – it might just change your life!
+If you think you would like to sing songs of struggle, protest, celebration and change, to meet like-minded people and to have some fun, then please come along and join in – it might just change your life!